libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Querying a port list with the specified correct parameters in each step:
     - A `200 OK` HTTP response.
     - The correct number of ports is returned.
     - The first and last ports in the list is as expected according to the parameters.

-- Querying a port list with the specified incorrect parameters, such as negative indexes or out of range indexes, results in a BAD_REQUEST.
+- Querying a port list with the specified incorrect parameters, such as negative indexes or out of range indexes, results in a `400 BAD REQUEST` HTTP response.

-- Querying bridge_normal with pagination parameters returns a ``400 BAD REQUEST``
+- Querying bridge_normal with pagination parameters returns a `400 BAD REQUEST`.

 #### Test fail criteria

 This test fails when:

 - Querying a port list with the specified correct parameters in each step:
     - A `200 OK` HTTP response is not received.
     - An incorrect number of ports is returned.
     - The first and last ports in the list are not as expected according to the parameters.

-- Querying a port list with the specified incorrect parameters, such as negative indexes or out of range indexes, results in anything other than BAD_REQUEST.
+- Querying a port list with the specified incorrect parameters, such as negative indexes or out of range indexes, results in anything other than `400 BAD REQUEST` HTTP response.

-- Querying bridge_normal with pagination parameters returns anything other than BAD_REQUEST
+- Querying bridge_normal with pagination parameters returns anything other than `400 BAD REQUEST` HTTP response.

 ## REST API get method and sort by field for ports